Professor David Birch

 David Birch was appointed Professor of Photophysics in 1993 having cofounded the Photophysics Group in 1978.
 His research focuses on fluorescence probes and their application to interdisciplinary molecular grand challenges at the biomedical interface.
 The Group has raised many millions of pounds of research funding and collaborates with an extensive network of national and international partners across industry and universities.
 It has successfully trained over 70 research students and post-doctoral fellows, 7 later becoming full professors and others leaders of industry.

-David grew up in the Lancashire village of Burscough and then went on to study for his BSc and PhD in the Physics Department at the University of Manchester.
+David grew up in the Lancashire village of Burscough and then went on to the Physics Department at the University of Manchester to study for his BSc and PhD, which was supervised by John Birks.
 He lectured there for one year before moving into industry to work in organic mass spectrometry with VG Micromass Ltd. While at VG he recognised the commercial potential of his PhD for which he had designed and built a novel time-correlated single-photon counting (TCSPC) fluorescence lifetime spectrometer.

 On arrival at Strathclyde he helped pioneer spin-outs at the University as he started to convert his PhD into what were to become world-leading products though IBH, the company he co-founded with colleagues Bob Imhof and Tony Hallam in 1977.
 IBH was Strathclyde's first spin-out and one of earliest in Scotland.
 He is a pioneer of modern-day fluorescence lifetime spectroscopy and a driving force that has helped make Scotland their global manufacturing hub by having successfully bridged the Industry-University divide for over 40 years as a Company Director and Academic.
 As Chairman David led IBH in its merger with HORIBA in 2003 to form HORIBA Jobin Yvon IBH Ltd and together they are now the market leader in fluorescence spectroscopy.